 Trust Nothing, But Read This

 Back then, there were no roadmaps into security.
-No bootcamps, no YouTube channels, just curiosity and trial by fire.
+No bootcamps, no YouTube channels, just curiosity and a lot of destroyed systems.
 I broke a lot of things before I learned how to fix them.
+Every few months my Mom would get so mad and upset that I wiped out the family computer.
+Windows won’t start, she knew it was me.
+Account ban from AOL, she knew it was me.
+She understood it wasn’t malicious but of course it was annoying.
 Somehow, that chaos turned into a career.

 The Website

-This site started as a logo and a half-baked idea.
-Now it’s where I write about the human side of cybersecurity—social engineering, digital fraud, and the psychology behind deception.
+I write about the human side of cybersecurity.
+Mostly social engineering, digital fraud, and the psychology behind deception.

 You’ll find breakdowns of fake investment schemes, phishing tactics, and OSINT methods anyone can use to verify what’s real.
-Think of it as part blog, part notebook, part signal flare for people who care about truth online.
+Think of it as part blog, part notebook, part signal flare.

 If that sounds like your kind of thing, you’ll feel at home here.